IRL2/nanover-server-py/paper/paper.md

 processes occur over timescales substantially longer than are computationally feasible to model, even when harnessing the power of high-performance computing [Citations].
 This is particularly true for biological systems, which may contain hundreds of thousands of atoms that must be explicitly simulated in order to accurately determine the dynamics of the system [Citations].
-A number of techniques have been developed to tackle this problem, including (examples of enhanced sampling approaches...) [@henin_enhanced_2022].
-(Talk about any issues to do with whatever enhanced sampling methods discussed, possibly including needing to specify a pre-determined reaction coordinate, placing constraints on the system, etc.)
+A plethora of enhanced sampling techniques have been developed to tackle this problem [@henin_enhanced_2022]: families of such techniques include (though are by no means limited to) umbrella sampling, metadynamics, steered molecular dynamics, generalised ensemble approaches and biasing potential methods [Citations for specific methods].
+Though undoubtedly effective, many of these techniques have certain limitations when applied to explore specific behaviour, such as needing to specify a pre-determined reaction coordinate or collective variable(s), adding certain constraints or restraints to the system, or requiring a large number of simulation steps and/or multiple simulations to sample the desired behaviour [Citations for limitations].

-Interactive molecular dynamics (iMD) is an approach that allows researchers to bias molecular simulations on-the-fly, without the need to pre-define the behaviour of the system of interest [Citations].
+Interactive molecular dynamics (iMD) is an out-of-equilibrium approach that allows researchers to bias molecular simulations on-the-fly, without the need to pre-define the behaviour of the system of interest [Citations].
 It allows researchers to interact with molecular systems in real-time, to bias their dynamics and sample rare events of interest [Citations].
 A number of programs have implementations of iMD, including (include examples of softwares that offer iMD, probably with emphasis on those using 2-D interfaces) [Citations].
 However, a limitation of many of the aforementioned iMD implementations is that they force researchers to interact with inherently 3-D systems via 2-D interfaces, which means they have limited utility for exploring complex 3-D reaction coordinates [Citations?].
 This problem can be overcome by performing iMD in virtual reality (iMD-VR).
 Virtual reality (VR) provides a natural interface for visualising molecular systems by mapping the 3-D simulation space in which the molecular system is simulated to a 3-D virtual space that the researcher can access, and a number of programs offer such 3-D molecular visualisation.
 When combined with the tools to interact with molecular simulations, such a mapping facilitates iMD in 3-D, enabling researchers to explore the behaviour of molecular systems in the natural set of spatial dimensions.
 Many studies have demonstrated the utility of iMD-VR for research applications, including (cite Helen, Robin, Rhos, Becca, etc. as well as other iMD-VR programs (which? which ones count as iMD-VR?)).